10 Signs You Are an Omega Male

 So you’ve heard the phrase before, but what’s the omega male definition?
 Simply put, an omega male is someone who defies all “masculine” expectations.
 Many people refer to this term negatively, but in reality, there’s nothing wrong with being an omega male.

-This division of masculine identity comes from a psychology theory called sociosexual hierarchy.
+The division of masculine identity comes from a psychological theory called sociosexual hierarchy.
 According to this theory, the alpha vs omega divide is the biggest.

-Before listing out the different omega male personalities, let’s talk broadly about the characteristics of alpha, beta, and omega males mean.
+Before listing out the signs of omega male personality, let’s talk broadly about the characteristics of alpha, beta, and omega males and how they differ from each other.

 -